Sunday, February 28, 2016

 From the report: “A survey of questionnaires returned from District Presidents reveals…”

-My response: The answers to the questionnaire are most likely based on a form called the “Explanation of Candidate Status Form,” a form the Candidate/Non-Candidate/ Emeritus pastor must fill out.
+My response: The answers to the questionnaire are most likely based on a form called the “Explanation of Candidate Status Form,” a form the Candidate/Non-Candidate/Emeritus pastor must fill out.
 But what the pastor fills out must first be approved by the district president before it becomes official.
 I pretty much had to lie on my form before my district president would approve it.
-That makes the forms a questionable source of information, the data skewed by the bias of the very people asked to answer the questionnaire.
+That makes the forms a questionable source of information, the data skewed by the bias of the very people who approve the answers to the questionnaire.
 Furthermore, collecting such information from District offices without contacting individual Inactive Candidates is akin to asking the spider to give information to help the fly stuck in a web.
 I wish more Inactive Candidates and former-Inactive Candidates would have been contacted directly, but I imagine the time such contacts would take might have seemed daunting.

 Now for the Final Recommendations of the Task Force: